otvam/pypeec/docs/format.md

 # material definition
 #   - dict of dicts with the material name and the material definition
 #   - required information, the dict cannot be empty
+#   - electric and magnetic materials can be defined
 #   - material definition
 #       - domain_list: list of domains with the specified material
 #       - material_type: material type ("electric" or "magnetic")